isomerpages/jointpoly-polyforum/_forum-details/Programme Highlights.md

 <p><u>Rationale:</u>
 </p>
 <p>Through understanding Singapore’s historical crises and real case studies,
-we hope participants will develop clarity on the importance of the resolve to stand up for Singapore when pressured by forces that undermine our national interests, and the fighting spirit to press on and overcome crises together.</p>
+participants will develop clarity on the importance of the resolve to stand up for Singapore when pressured by forces that undermine our national interests, and the fighting spirit to press on and overcome crises together.</p>
 <p></p>
 <p><u>Experiences:</u>
 </p>